mikeddecker/judge/paper/voorstel/voorstel.md

 Only one discipline for this thesis will be chosen.
 There are two main disciplines to choice from.
 Either single freestyles (Single Rope, SR) or Double Dutch Single Freestyles (DD3)
-Given the previous calculation and availability of data, it seems individual freestyles seem easier to get and the most likely path, however, in first thought, the variety and possible skills also increases, resulting in a more complex labeling (see skillmatrix later).
+Given the previous calculation and availability of data, it seems individual freestyles seem easier to get and the most likely path, however, in first thought, the variety and possible skills also increases, resulting in a more complex labeling (see skill-matrix later).
 One possibility for both DD3 & SR is to omit certain special cases simplifying the entire problem in a minimum viable product (MVP).
 Skill label example DD3 & Single freestyle

 Pro's & con's